Global Asset Allocation Perspectives

 Fixed income

-Equity markets continue to demonstrate notable resilience, and we maintain our belief that equities in general will offer greater upside potential relative to fixed income.
+While we continue to hold a positive view on fixed income overall, we maintain our belief that equities in general will offer greater upside.

 Canada